If You Don't Have Anything Nice to Say...

-If You Don't Have Anything Nice to Say... is the second studio album by post-hardcore band The Bunny the Bear, released through Victory Records on June 28, 2011.
-The album peaked at number 34 on the Billboard Top Heatseekers chart.
+If You Don't Have Anything Nice to Say... is the second studio album by post-hardcore band the Bunny the Bear, released through Victory Records on June 28, 2011.
+It peaked at number 34 on the Billboard Top Heatseekers chart.

-The album's lead single "Aisle" was independently released in December 2010, and caught the attention of Victory Records, who signed the band shortly after.
-The album spawned a dual single in October 2011 featuring the tracks "Ocean Floor" and "C'est Pas Si Loin", both of which were released with accompanying music videos.
-"Aisle" remains the band's most well-known song, accumulating over 1.02 million views on YouTube as of December 2015.
+The album's lead single "Aisle" was independently released in December 2010, and caught the attention of Victory Records, which signed the band shortly after.
+The album spawned a dual single in October 2011 featuring the tracks "Ocean Floor" and "C'est Pas Si Loin", both released with accompanying music videos.
+"Aisle" remains the band's most well-known song, as of December 2015, with over a million views on YouTube.

-The tracks "Prelude to Pregnancy" and "Lust Touch Seed" were re-recorded from the band's 2010 debut album The Bunny The Bear.
+The tracks "Prelude to Pregnancy" and "Lust Touch Seed" were rerecorded from the band's 2010 debut album The Bunny The Bear.